Return Value In Cell C77

 Detailed Explanation

 In spreadsheet applications, cells can contain either static data (like numbers or text) or dynamic content generated by formulas.
 A return value is the outcome of a formula or function that resides in a cell.
-For example, if cell C77 contains the formula =SUM(A1:A10), the return value is the sum of all numbers in cells A1 through A10.
+Practically speaking, for example, if cell C77 contains the formula =SUM(A1:A10), the return value is the sum of all numbers in cells A1 through A10.
 This value updates automatically whenever any of the referenced cells change, making spreadsheets powerful tools for real-time data analysis.

 Step-by-Step Concept Breakdown